holgerbrandl/kalasim/docs/userguide/docs/advanced.md

 `kalasim` does not include a default mechanism to serialize and deserialize simulations yet.
 However, it [seems](https://github.com/holgerbrandl/kalasim/blob/master/src/test/kotlin/org/kalasim/misc/SaveLoadSimulation.kt) that with [xstream](https://x-stream.github.io/) that `Environment` can be saved including its current simulation state across all included entities.
 It can be restored from the xml snapshot and continued with `run()`.

  We have not [succeeded](https://github.com/holgerbrandl/kalasim/blob/master/src/test/kotlin/org/kalasim/misc/SaveLoadSimulation.kt#L39) to do the same with [gson](https://github.com/google/gson) yet.
 Also, some experiments with [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) were not that successful.

+## Internal State Validation

+The simulation engine provides different levels of internal consistency checks.
+As these are partially computationally expensive these can be be/disabled.
+There are 3 modes

+* `OFF` - Productive mode, where asserts that may impact performance are disabled.
+* `LIGHT` - Disables compute-intensive asserts.
+This will have a minimal to moderate performance impact on simulations.
+* `FULL` - Full introspection, this will have a measurable performance impact on simulations.
+E.g. it will validate that passive components are not scheduled, and queued components have unique names.

+Switching off asserts, will typically optimize performance by another ~20% (depending on simulation logic).